michaeltroger/michaeltroger.com/README.md

 Therefore I would recommend to use [Jonathan McGlone’s](https://github.com/hankquinlan/hankquinlan.github.io/) project as a starter, since it doesn't contain any private information and the author allows copying without restrictions.

+You are of course free to check how things are done technically though.

 ## Instructions
 GitHub Pages builds automatically on commits.
 Files can directly be edited within the GitHub UI.